Ver: View Discovery in the Wild: Acknowledgement

-In this experiment, we increase the number of rows inside one query view and observe its effect on the number of candidate groups, join graphs and views (i.e. the search space).
-As shown in \F~\ref{fig:diff_sample_size}, the relationship between the number of rows and the search space is not monotonous.
+We increase the number of rows inside one query view and observe its effect on the number of joinable groups, join graphs and views (i.e. the search space).
+As shown in \F~\ref{fig:microbenchmark}(b), the relationship between the number of rows and the search space is not monotonous.
 Increasing the number of rows in a query view can cause the search space to shrink or grow.
 This is because there are two factors affecting the search space conversely when the number of rows in a query increases.

-\mypar{Enlarge the search space} \F~\ref{fig:diff_sample_info} shows that the total number of columns before clustering increase as the number of rows increase and the number of clusters will increase as well.
+\mypar{Enlarge the search space} \F~\ref{fig:microbenchmark}(c) shows that the total No. of columns before clustering increase as the No. of rows increase and the No. of column clusters will increase as well.

-\mypar{Shrink the search space} \F~\ref{fig:diff_sample_info} indicates that the number of clusters that \textsc{column-selection} selects will decrease as the number of examples increases.
+\mypar{Shrink the search space} \F~\ref{fig:microbenchmark}(c) indicates that the number of clusters that \textsc{column-selection} selects will decrease as the No. of examples increases.
 This is because the score of the ground truth column and its corresponding cluster increases.

 \mypar{Conclusion} Intuitively, more rows should lead to fewer candidate PJ-views at the end, and previous work has demonstrated this when schemas are well-formed.
 But in pathless table collections this is not the case as demonstrated here.